Flag-waving bungalow includes a classic American example of the American porch.

 especially in the French Colonial South around New Orleans and ultimately may have come from the West Indies in the late 18th and early 19th centuries.
 Spanish and Mexican porch traditions influenced the design of porch structures in western parts of the country as in the Old Custom House at Monterey,

 California, built between 1827and 1846, with its adobe walls, tile roof, andtimbered balconies (photo courtesy SF Gate).
-Perhaps the ultimate double-decker porch is one everyone knows well: it’s on The White House and is known as the North Portico, which was added in 1824.
+Perhaps the ultimate double-decker porch is one everyone knows well: it’s on The White House and is known as the South Portico, which was added in 1830 (photo courtesy The White House Museum).

 A portico, by the way is defined as a porch that has columns and a temple front — or you could say it’s a porch with pretensions.The porch as multi-purpose outdoor room has always fascinated architects and designers.
 I’m especially interested in ways the porch can be shaped: it has almost infinite possibilities; for example, here’s a famous design by Turnbull Griffin Haesloop Architects.